CompuTec/computec-docs/docs/ksef/administrator-guide/installation/plugin-installation.md

 # Install CompuTec KSeF Plugin

-**Computec KSeF Plugin** in **CompuTec AppEngine** are installed using the **Plugins** page in the **CompuTec AppEngine Administration Panel**.
+The **CompuTec KSeF** plugin runs in **CompuTec AppEngine** and must be installed and activated for each **SAP Business One** company that will use the KSeF integration.

-The installation and configuration process includes:
+You install the plugin from the **Plugins** page in the **CompuTec AppEngine Administration Panel**.

-- **Download the plugin**: The plugin is added to the CompuTec AppEngine repository.
+The setup consists of three steps:

-- **Install the plugin**: Installation prepares the plugin for use in a specific company.
-It assigns the plugin to the company, and applies any required database changes.
+1. **Download the CompuTec KSeF Plugin** – Adds the required plugin version to the CompuTec AppEngine repository.

-- **Activate it on the Computec AppEngine instance**: Activation makes the plugin available for use in the system.
-It assigns the plugin to an AppEngine instance, and  enables its functionality at runtime.
+2. **Install the CompuTec KSeF Plugin for a company** – Assigns the plugin to the selected SAP Business One company and applies any required database changes.

-The system automatically handles dependencies and version compatibility.
+3. **Activate the CompuTec KSeF Plugin on a CompuTec AppEngine instance** – Assigns the plugin to an instance and makes the KSeF functionality available at runtime.

 :::info[Note]
-Only one version of a plugin can be active on a single CompuTec AppEngine instance at a time.
+Only one version of the **CompuTec KSeF Plugin** can be active on a single **CompuTec AppEngine** instance at a time.
 :::

 ## Before you start